onap/integration/docs/onap-oom-heat.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some late changes in the ONAP docker images did not make it in time
-for the Casablanca release.
+for the Dublin release.
 Depending on the Use Case you are trying
 deploy, you may need to update the docker image manifest with certain
-newer docker image versions than what was shipped with ONAP Casablanca
+newer docker image versions than what was shipped with ONAP Dublin
 release.

 The ONAP integration repo contains a script that will apply the docker